 Where applicable law permits, know that Capgemini Super Techies Show Season 3 reserves the right to monitor use of social platforms and take appropriate action to protect against misuse that may be harmful to Capgemini Super Techies Show Season 3's reputation.

 Establishing a Capgemini Super Techies Show Season 3 account or becoming an official Capgemini Super Techies Show Season 3 representative that shares information about Capgemini Super Techies Show Season 3 and the areas we work in, requires approval from Capgemini Super Techies Show Season 3 teams.
 Only these accounts may display the Capgemini Super Techies Show Season 3 logo.
-If you would like to represent Capgemini Super Techies Show Season 3 or create a Capgemini Super Techies Show Season 3 account, please contact Capgemini Super Techies Show Season 3 web team .
-If a member of the press or online media contacts you about online content concerning Capgemini Super Techies Show Season, please refer them to Capgemini Super Techies Show Season 3 press office.
+If you would like to represent Capgemini Super Techies Show Season 3 or create a Capgemini Super Techies Show Season 3 account, please contact Capgemini Super Techies Show Season 3 .
+If a member of the press or online media contacts you about online content concerning Capgemini Super Techies Show Season, please refer them to Capgemini Super Techies Show Season 3

 Your behavior online should be consistent with Our Code of Business Ethics.